sulphatet/rag_cybersec/README.md

 ./scripts/build_kb.sh            # fetch ATT&CK / NVD / NIST -> render -> chunk -> kb/chunks.jsonl
 ```

-KB pages are **deterministic renderings** of source fields (STIX relationship joins + light
-normalisation), not new text — which is what lets gold facts be checked against them by exact match.
 The test set (`testset/queries.jsonl`, `gold.jsonl`) is already committed; regenerating it additionally
 requires the AttackQA dataset (see `scripts/build_kb.sh`).